-In recent years the conversation around cardiovascular health has virtually revolved around cholesterol.
-Many people have been led to believe that cholesterol clogs arteries, leads to heart disease and, should be avoided on a healthy diet.
+For many years the discussion of cardiovascular health has virtually revolved around cholesterol.
+Many people have been led to believe that cholesterol clogs arteries, leads to heart disease, and should be avoided in a healthy diet.
 This is far from the whole truth, however.
-In reality our bodies actually need cholesterol for a number of vital biological processes.
+In reality our bodies actually need dietary cholesterol for a number of vital biological processes.

-But this doesn’t mean elevated cholesterol is a good thing!
+But this doesn’t mean that elevated cholesterol is necessarily good!
 As with most things in health, the answer lies in finding a balance.

 High cholesterol is not the cause of heart disease, it is a symptom of a more fundamental imbalance in the body.